Charlotte woman helps caretakers navigate breast cancer

-CHARLOTTE, N.C.
-(QUEEN CITY NEWS) – Queen City News is a proud sponsor of the 2023 Susan G. Komen More than Pink walk happening on Saturday, September23rd in South Park’s Symphony Park.
+CHARLOTTE (QUEEN CITY NEWS) – Queen City News is a proud sponsor of the 2023 Susan G. Komen More than Pink walk happening on Saturday, Sept.
+23, in South Park’s Symphony Park.

 Breast cancer impacts not only the person diagnosed but their family and friends too.